Professor of chemistry

 Bossmann received his master's degree in 1988 and doctorate in 1991, both from the University of Saarland in Germany.
 He was a postdoctoral research fellow at Columbia University from 1991-1993.
 Prior to joining Kansas State University in 2004, Bossmann was a professor at the University of Karlsruhe in Germany from 1993-2004.
 He was a partner in the German company Mycotek from 1998-2004.

-Bossmann has received numerous awards, including a Langmuir-Fellowship from Columbia University in 2001; the Young Professor's Award in technical and macromolecular chemistry from the German Society for Technical Chemistry and Biotechnology in 1998; the Habilitation Award of the Chemical Industry Fund in 1996; and the NATO Research Award in 1994.
+Bossmann has received numerous awards, including the K-State Distinguished Faculty Award for Mentoring of Undergraduate Students in Research in 2014; honorary university distinguished professor of Kunming University in China, 2014; the Langmuir-Fellowship from Columbia University in 2001; the Young Professor's Award in technical and macromolecular chemistry from the German Society for Technical Chemistry and Biotechnology in 1998; the Habilitation Award of the Chemical Industry Fund in 1996; and the NATO Research Award in 1994.

 He holds membership in various professional organizations, including the American Chemical Society, the Center for Applied Nanotechnology and the German Society for Technical Chemistry and Biotechnology, or DECHEMA.
 He has also authored or co-authored more than 135 publications in prestigious and peer-reviewed journals, and hold nine patents.